Please note the date change to the weekend of June 1st and 2nd. Keep your fingers crossed for good riding weather.

 To help us with planning, please click here to register.

 The route is entirely within the LBL.
-This loop starts and ends at the east entrance to LBL, and is a little less than 40 miles, with about 4 miles of well-compacted gravel.
-The gravel should be fine for 23mm tires, but I will ride this section next spring and will alter the route if it looks at all iffy.
-As of now, there are a small number of actual turns in this route, 8 by my count, in the entire ride, so there should be no issues with navigation or getting lost.
+This loop starts and ends at the east entrance to LBL, and is about 42 miles, all paved.
+As of now, there are a small number of actual turns in this route, 5 by my count, in the entire ride, so there should be no issues with navigation or getting lost.
 I will give my cell number to riders, should assistance be needed during the ride.

 If folks are interested, we’ll head over to Casey Jones Distillery near Hopkinsville to sample some genuine Kentucky moonshine.
 We can take a tour, or just try some samples.
 I need to know if y’all would like a tour so I can let them know, OK?